ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ACI_Eng.md

 ![](media/ACI/5_eng.png)

-For more detailed information about using the array binding and array fetching, refer to *ODBC Reference.*
+For more detailed information about using the array binding and array fetching, refer to *CLI User's Manual.*

 #### How to Set ALTIBASE_BIND